Patient getting ready for breast MRI scan with doctor support

 Safe and Affordable Breast Imaging in Dubai

-Amax provides advanced mammogram and breast ultrasound services by connecting you with trusted diagnostic centers and expert radiologists for safe and accurate diagnosis.
+MVR provides advanced mammogram and breast ultrasound services by connecting you with trusted diagnostic centers and expert radiologists for safe and accurate diagnoses.
 With experienced professionals, modern imaging technology, and affordable packages, you get reliable results without delay.
 Book your breast screening with confidence and ensure early detection through quality care and expert evaluation.

 FAQs

-Mammogram is better for early breast cancer screening, while ultrasound is better for checking symptoms like pain or lumps.
+A mammogram is better for early breast cancer screening, while an ultrasound is better for checking symptoms like pain or lumps.
 Both serve different purposes, and doctors often use them together for accurate diagnosis.

 Ultrasound can detect some cancers, especially visible lumps, but it cannot reliably detect very early changes like microcalcifications.
-Mammogram remains the primary test for early detection.
+A mammogram remains the primary test for early detection.

-Yes, mammogram may still be needed because ultrasound cannot detect all early cancer signs.
+Yes, a mammogram may still be needed because an ultrasound cannot detect all early cancer signs.
 A normal ultrasound does not always rule out underlying issues.

-Breast cancer risk increases with age, and mammogram is effective in detecting early changes before symptoms appear.
-Regular screening helps reduce late stage diagnosis.
+Breast cancer risk increases with age, and mammograms are effective in detecting early changes before symptoms appear.
+Regular screening helps reduce late-stage diagnosis.

-Breast pain is usually checked first with ultrasound, especially in younger women.
-Mammogram may be added if needed, based on age and symptoms.
+Breast pain is usually checked first with an ultrasound, especially in younger women.
+A mammogram may be added if needed, based on age and symptoms.

 Which test is best for young women

 Breast ultrasound is generally preferred for young women due to dense breast tissue.
-Mammogram may still be advised in certain cases.
+A mammogram may still be advised in certain cases.

 Ultrasound is better at identifying the nature of lumps, whether fluid or solid.
-Mammogram is better for detecting early hidden changes.
+A mammogram is better for detecting early hidden changes.

-Do I need both tests for accurate diagnosis
+Do I need both tests for an accurate diagnosis?

 In many cases, yes.
 Using both mammogram and ultrasound improves accuracy, especially in dense breasts or unclear findings.